sergiodxa/remix-utils/README.md

 }
 ```

-> **Warning**: If you call `CSRF#validate` with the request instance but you read the body before it will throw an error.
+> **Warning**: If you call `CSRF#validate` with the request instance, but you already read its body, it will throw an error.

-In case the CSRF validation fails, it will throw a `CSRFError` which can be used to correctly identify them against other possible errors that may throw.
+In case the CSRF validation fails, it will throw a `CSRFError` which can be used to correctly identify it against other possible errors that may get thrown.

 The list of possible error messages are: